sajeev-k22/Neural-Networks-and-Deep-Learning/CNN_tensorflow/README.md

 - `CNN_classification.ipynb` – Contains the complete code for building, training, and evaluating the CNN.
 - `CNN_classification.pdf` – Contains the pdf.

-## ✅ Future Improvements

-- Add dropout layers to reduce overfitting
-- Include markdown cells for better documentation
-- Add data augmentation for improved generalization

-## 📬 Contact

-For any queries or issues, feel free to contact the project contributor.